rverchere/debian-glances/README.rst

     $ cd glances-*
     # python setup.py install

-*Note*:
+*Note*: Python headers are required to install psutil.
+For example, you need to install first:

-On Debian/Ubuntu, you need to install first the *python-dev* package.
+* On Debian/Ubuntu, the *python-dev* package

-On CentOS/Fedora, you need to install first the *python-devel* package (from the EPEL repository).
+* On CentOS/Fedora, the *python-devel* package (from the EPEL repository)
+* On openSUSE/SLES/SLED, the *python-devel* package (from Oss repository)

 Puppet
 ------